Diocese of Imus: History

 Early in the American regime, a U.S. naval garrison was stationed at Sangley Point in Cavite City after a civil government was established in 1901.
 Because of mutual defense agreements, this base remained in Cavite long after the country was granted its independence in 1946.

 The topography of the province is gentle upward sloping towards the south, peaking in Tagaytay Ridge and Mts.
 Palay-Palay - Mataas-na-Gulod Range, at the border with Batangas province.
 Areas near the coast are flat where rice is an important crop.
 Fishing is another major industry in the coastal towns.
 The language spoken is Tagalog, which is the basis for Filipino, the national language of the country.
 More than 60 per cent of the inhabitants live in urbanized areas because of its proximity to Manila.
 Today, Cavite is witnessing a more radical urbanization as factories, subdivisions, golf courses, resorts and an Export Processing Zone (EPZA) have sprung up in the province.
 Tagaytay, with its cool climate and a scenic view of Taal Lake and Taal Volcano, draws many tourists each year.

 For many centuries Cavite was under the direct control of the Archdiocese of Manila.
 The Diocese of Imus was created on November 25, 1961 separating Cavite from the main archdiocese.
 Thus, the diocese serves as suffragan to that of Manila with its own leadership.
 It comprises the civil province of Cavite and covers a land area of 1287 km2, with a population of 1,643,549 of which 76 per cent are Catholics.

 On April 8, 2013, Reynaldo Gonda Evangelista was appointed by Pope Francis as the fifth bishop of Imus.
 He is the first appointee of Pope Francis on the Catholic hierarchy of the Philippines.
 He was installed last June 5, 2013.

 Ordinaries

-The list of the assigned bishops of the diocese since its establishment are as follows:
+The list of the assigned bishops of the diocese since its establishment is as follows: